-Materiality: £279k (2019: £282k)
+Materiality: £278k (2020: £279k)

-Basis for determining materiality: 2% of interest receivables (2019: 2% of interest receivables)
+Basis for determining materiality: 2% of interest receivables (2020: 2% of interest receivables)

-Rationale for the benchmark: The company is a wholly owned subsidiary used as a financing company for the group.
+Rationale for the benchmark applied: The company is a wholly owned subsidiary used as a financing company for the group.
 This entity, therefore, manages group financing (borrowing and lending) which are the key areas of interest for the group company.
 Interest receivable is the main source of income for the entity which allows the entity to pay off their liabilities.
 The interest income balance is hence the main focus area for the holding company who is the main user of the financial statement of the company.

-6.2.Performance materiality
+6.2.
+Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2020 audit (2019: 70%).
+Performance materiality was set at 70% of materiality for the 2021 audit (2020: 70%).
 In determining performance materiality, we considered the following factors:

-a. our risk assessment, including our assessment of the company's overall control environment; andb. our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.
+a. our risk assessment, including our assessment of the company's overall control environment; and b. our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.

-6.3.Error reporting threshold
+6.3.
+Error reporting threshold

-We agreed with the Board of Directors that we would report to the Board of Directors all audit differences in excess of $\pounds 13k$ (2019: $\pounds 14k$), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Board of Directors that we would report to the board all audit differences in excess of £0.01 million (2020 £0.01 million), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Board of Directors on disclosure matters that we identified when assessing the overall presentation of the financial statements.

-7.An overview of the scope of our audit
+7. An overview of the scope of our audit